jckelley/C-plusplus-Projects/README.md

 These are Files created for an Object-Oriented Programming Class I took at Florida State University.
 These Assignments represent a through understanding of C++ Object-Oriented Programming.
+These files are not to be used for any other purpose than review of previous work.
+Please do not use this work and claim it as your own.